-In this 45-minute webinar and Q&A, Carlos Agell will give an overview of imec’s solutions on continuous vital sign monitoring and the tremendous possibilities it holds for a new standard of care.
+In this 45-minute webinar on demand and Q&A, Carlos Agell will give an overview of imec’s solutions on continuous vital sign monitoring and the tremendous possibilities it holds for a new standard of care.

 The recent global healthcare crisis is expected to redefine well-established healthcare paradigms, with a shift towards more telemedicine and home monitoring solutions.
 ‘Sick-care’ will make place for ‘health-care’ and more focus will be on prevention.
 A new normal will arise.